I like to say that I’m a “sleep person.” Not a morning person or a night person… just a mama who really, really loves her precious sleep.

 Productivity studies actually show that people are more productive at the times they “think” they are most productive.
 Mind over matter, I guess.

-The whole point of this article is to help you find time for you.
+The whole point of this post is to help you find time for you.
 And anyway you get it is a win in my book!